 The Tax Office requires a copy of the Contract of Sale to be presented prior to the transfer of title.
 It will then calculate the Capital Gains Tax based on the basis of the assessed value of the property and is currently 4%.

 The Tax Office requires a copy of the Contract of Sale to be presented prior to the transfer of title.
 It will then calculate the VAT based on the Contract value of the property and is currently 5%.

 The payment of VAT depends on whether or not the transaction is subject to VAT.

-The Land Registry will view the Contract of Sale before transfer of title to assess the value of property and will calculate the Transfer Fee on the basis of the assessed value.
+The Land Registry will view the Contract of Sale before the transfer of title to assess the value of the property and will calculate the Transfer Fee on the basis of the assessed value.